IAL 20: Star Basics II

 As aforesaid, they have never been observed.

-It is believed be that the Population III stars were all massive stars and were NOT long-lived since near zero-metallicity led to the star formation of massive stars.
+1. It is believed that the Population III stars were all massive stars and were NOT long-lived since near zero-metallicity led to the star formation of massive stars.

-On the third hand, remember the farther you look out, the further back in time you see.
+3. On the third hand, remember the farther you look out, the further back in time you see.
 So potentially very short-lived Population III stars can be seen.
-In fact, a science goal of the James Webb Space Telescope (JWST, 2021--2031) is to discover Population III stars in the early universe (see Wikipedia: Stellar population: Population III stars), but such discoveries may be beyond its reach (see Rydberg et al. 2013)).
-However, recall the Population III stars are supermassive compared to modern stars, and so are much brighter than modern stars.
-Even if the JWST CANNOT detect individual ones, it may be able to detect star clusters of Population III stars.
+In fact, a science goal of the James Webb Space Telescope (JWST, 2021--2041?, diameter = 6.5 m, 18 segment mirrors of gold-plated beryllium) is to discover Population III stars in the early universe (see Wikipedia: Stellar population: Population III stars), but such discoveries may be beyond its reach even though Population III stars being supermassive compared to modern stars are much brighter than modern stars. (see Rydberg et al. 2013)).
+However, even if the JWST CANNOT detect individual ones, it may be able to detect star clusters of Population III stars.

 4. Summary Tables for Cosmic Composition and Stellar Population Composition: